Debtors Anonymous: Terminology

-"Abstinence" in DA is abstaining from incurring any new unsecured debt, a strict definition that includes not paying bills when due, borrowing money from a family member or friend without collateral, credit card debt and other unsecured loans.
+"Abstinence" in D.A. is abstaining from incurring any new unsecured debt, which includes not paying bills when due, borrowing money from a family member or friend without collateral, credit card debt and other unsecured loans.
 If a member has abstained from incurring unsecured debt for a day, he or she is "solvent" for that day.
 Solvency, in this sense, is a neologism differing from the common definition of solvency (the degree to which assets exceeds liabilities).

-A belief in an "abundant universe" underlies much of the DA program.
+A belief in an "abundant universe" underlies much of the D.A. program.
 Competition is learned from, but not feared, as there are enough resources for everyone.
 This perspective counters deprivation thinking that accompanies "compulsive debting", overspending, and underearning.

-DA members may be vague or unfocused about their goals in life.
-For this reason, DA encourages members to develop "vision," the ability to form a clear and specific picture of what they want to do in life.
+D.A. members may be vague or unfocused about their goals in life.
+For this reason, D.A. encourages members to develop "vision," the ability to form a clear and specific picture of what they want to do in life.
 Visions are discovered by abstaining from incurring unsecured debt, following the Twelve Steps and using the Twelve Tools.
 Ignoring one's vision is similar to "self-debting", it may result in physical or emotional distress, or preoccupation with other people's lives rather than focusing on oneself.

-Self-help groups, including DA, urge members to change their world view.
+Self-help groups, including D.A., urge members to change their world view.
 It is critically important for self-help groups to ease this process for their members as changes in world view are generally accompanied by significant behavioral changes.
-For example, the pamphlet Debtors Anonymous answers "How Does a Person Get Solvent Through the DA Program?" by explaining that DA brings about a "progressive personality change" within the member.
-This change is accomplished through faith in, and understanding of, DA's Twelve Steps.
+For example, the pamphlet Debtors Anonymous answers "How Does a Person Get Solvent Through the D.A.
+Program?" by explaining that D.A. brings about a "progressive personality change" within the member.
+This change is accomplished through faith in, and understanding of, D.A.'s Twelve Steps.